madhusriram012/resumeapibackend/README.md

-# Resume Builder API frontend
+# Resume Builder API backend

 This challenge aims to create a Resume Builder API that uses the Adobe Document Generation API to dynamically create PDF resumes from DOCX based templates.This repository is the backend part.